I’ve set Outlook to hide to the Notification Area when minimized to continue to run it in the background.

 - Name your shortcut for instance: Microsoft Office Outlook.

 Creating a custom Outlook shortcut with the “recycle” command line switch.

-Note: The downside of using a custom shortcut for Outlook 2010 or later is that it will not include the Tasks option when right clicking on the Outlook icon in the Taskbar (to reveal the Jump List).
+Note: The downside of using a custom shortcut for Outlook is that it will not include the Tasks option when right clicking on the Outlook icon in the Taskbar (to reveal the Jump List).